cstyan/adbDocumentation/README.md

 of fields with `null` values for half depending on the type of command we're sending.
 This makes sense due to the limited size of USB packet, but having different possible meanings for the value of `arg1` and `arg2` based on what type of `command` we're sending can be frustrating.
+It also means that any error messages are passed back as strings and we would have to parse strings to react to those errors.

 But where is the data you ask?
 I don't even know.
 Actually I do.